confluentinc/demo-trust/demo.md

 - Audit logs that can be exported to your security analysis tools as a part of your company-wide threat monitoring
 - Support that taps into over 3 million hours of expertise

-Trust is earned, so go ahead and start with a small use case for free, and as we gain your confidence, we'll be happy to help you set your data in motion.
+Trust is earned, so go ahead and start with a small use case for free in Confluent Cloud.
+As we gain your confidence, we'll be happy to help you set your data in motion.